wp-plugins/searchekko/readme.txt

 = Why doesn't the widget display on my site? =

 Firstly, remember that the widget only displays if you arrive at the site from a search engine.
 Secondly, the widget requires a space at least 480px wide in order to display -- this rules out most sidebars.
-(The reason for the width requirement is that it is difficult to adequately display the matching results with anything narrower.)
+(The reason for the width requirement is that it's hard to display the matching results with anything narrower.)
 Otherwise, it looks like you've found a bug :).
 Please email me about it at noah at anoaharc.com!

 == Screenshots ==